lovelyqian/lovelyqian.github.io/_pages/about.md

 Biography
 ------
-I am currectly a postdoc researcher at <a href="https://insait.ai/">INSAIT</a>, Sofia, Bulgaria, working with Prof. <a href="https://insait.ai/prof-luc-van-gool/">Luc Van Gool</a> and Dr. <a href="https://insait.ai/dr-danda-paudel/">Danda Paudel</a>.
+I am currectly a research scientist at <a href="https://insait.ai/">INSAIT</a>, Sofia, Bulgaria, working with Prof. <a href="https://insait.ai/prof-luc-van-gool/">Luc Van Gool</a> and Dr. <a href="https://insait.ai/dr-danda-paudel/">Danda Paudel</a>.
 Previously, I was a postdoc researcher at <a href="https://vision.ee.ethz.ch/">Computer Vision Lab (CVL)</a>, ETH Zürich,  Switzerland, where I was also fortunate to be mentored by Prof. <a href="https://ee.ethz.ch/the-department/faculty/professors/person-detail.OTAyMzM=.TGlzdC80MTEsMTA1ODA0MjU5.html">Luc Van Gool</a>.

 I received my Ph.D. degree from School of Computer Science, Fudan University, China,  in June 2023, advised by Prof. <a href="https://fvl.fudan.edu.cn/people/yugangjiang">Yu-Gang Jiang</a> and co-advised by Prof. <a href="https://yanweifu.github.io/">Yanwei Fu</a>.
 During my Ph.D studies, I also worked closely with Associate Professor <a href="http://vireo.cs.cityu.edu.hk/jingjing">Jingjing Chen</a>.
 Before that, I received my bachelor’s degree in computer science from Zhejiang University of Technology, China, in June 2018, supervised by Associate Professor <a href ="http://www.homepage.zjut.edu.cn/congbai/">Cong Bai</a>.